sallyzy0123/sallyzy0123/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sallyzy0123&label=Profile%20views&color=0e75b6&style=flat" alt="sallyzy0123" /> </p>
 <Img align="right" alt="Coding" width="400" src="https://i.pinimg.com/564x/96/99/98/969998ab8378405914afda9d34323a69.jpg">

-- 💪 I am Ying Zhang, a passionate software development student at Metropolia University of Applied Science.
+💪 I am Ying Zhang, a passionate full-stack developer at Slush and a 4th-year IT student at the Metropolia University of Applied Science, aiming to graduate in 2025.
+My journey at Slush has inspired me to reflect on my career path, and I've realized that this is just the beginning rather than a final destination to settle down.
+I'm open to new opportunities in the tech industry, so feel free to connect with me on LinkedIn or via email!

 - 📚 My specialization is Mobile Solutions, and I am enthusiastic about searching for innovative solutions for web and mobile development issues.

-- 🔭 I’m currently working on [HelloThere project](https://github.com/sallyzy0123/Hello-There) for a startup.
+- 🔭 I’m currently working at Slush, building and maintaining a digital tool for both internal and external users in the startup ecosystem.
+Our mission is to create and help founders who are changing the world, and I’m deeply motivated by the impact we create.

-- 💻 I'm donating my spare time to study Java and Python recently.
+- 💻 In my spare time, I've been focused on my thesis, where I explore the practicality of the Monorepo approach.
+My research evaluates its benefits and challenges, feasibility, performance, maintenance, and deployment using Next.js, NestJS, PostgreSQL, and Docker.

 - 🙌 I am open to any potential job positions or opportunities in software development or full-stack development.
-If you happen to know of any hidden job positions, I would be extremely grateful to get informed.
+If you happen to know of any hidden job positions or see the crosspath, I would be extremely grateful to get informed and have a discussion.

 - 🌸 Naturally curious, open-minded, and quickly adaptive to the new culture, I love to work in a team and share with members.